Nikon L35AF – The Best Point and Shoot Film Camera Under $200?

 We find that we have no trouble getting properly focused photos almost all of the time.
 Maybe on average, just one photo per roll of film we miss focus with the L35AF.

 Film loading, advancing, and rewinding are all done automatically.
 Couldn’t be easier!
 One interesting feature is that when rewinding a roll of film, the camera leaves a small leader sticking out.

-Shoot a roll, give it to a friend, and have them shoot photos over yours and see what happens!
+Shoot a roll, give it to a friend and have them shoot photos over yours and see what happens!
 It can lead to some interesting results (or crushing agony when you realize the photo you’ve been excited to see now has an out of focus tree in the middle of the frame).

-Whatever you do, just make sure to mark your film when you finish it, because it’s easier than you’d think to forget if the roll is new or used with the leader sticking out.
+Whatever you do, just make sure to mark your film when you finish it, because it’s easier than you’d think to forget if a roll is new or used with the leader sticking out.

 Photos look fantastic whether naturally lit, or using the built in flash.
-When using the flash, the photos sometimes have a quality that reminds me of a disposable camera (I say that with the warmest regards).
+When using the flash, the photos sometimes have a quality that reminds me of a disposable camera (we say that with the warmest regards).

-To me, there isn’t much use in nitpicking the image quality of a camera like this.
+In reality, there isn’t much use in nitpicking the image quality of a camera like this.
 The whole point of this camera is that it couldn’t be easier to use and, in theory, that means you’ll use it more.